ECHO-HELLO-WORLD424/parquetChecker/README.md

 ## Usage

-Run the application by providing a parquet file path as an argument:
+Place this application in the directory containing your parquet files and run it:

 ```bash
 ./paquetChecker